Nintendo looks to power-up Mario after not-so-super Wii U

 Nintendo has already moved to reduce costs by merging its portable and home game console departments last year.

-Some investors doubt the move will be drastic enough, with some clamoring for Nintendo to license its games out to other companies and to make a mobile version for Apple's iOS and Google Inc's Android smartphone platforms.
+Some investors doubt the move will be drastic enough, with some clamouring for Nintendo to license its games out to other companies and to make a mobile version for Apple's (AAPL.O) iOS and Google Inc's (GOOG.O) Android smartphone platforms.

 But the robust sales of the Playstation 4 and Xbox One suggests the threat of smartphones to home game consoles has been overplayed, while Nintendo has long resisted going mobile, saying it would hurt the inherent value of its characters.